About the Resource Center

 Volunteer at the Resource Center

-Garden Project’s work is made possible through the commitment of our volunteers, many of whom work directly with us at the Resource Center.
+Garden Project’s work is made possible through the commitment of our volunteers, especially at the Resource Center.
+Join us and experience the fun and satisfaction of connecting people with resources so they can grow fresh, healthy food.

 Community Resource Information